basierend auf Bewertungen

 Hemp seed oil - a valuable food

 Hemp belongs to the hemp family (Cannabaceae) and is one of the oldest cultivated plants in the world.
 It originally comes from Central Asia and has been spread worldwide by humans over the years.
-A distinction is made between the common (Cannabis sativa L.) and Indian hemp (Cannabis indica Lam.)
+A distinction is made between common hemp (Cannabis sativa L.) and Indian hemp (Cannabis indica Lam.).
 Hemp is a very versatile renewable raw material.
-Almost all parts of the plant are used for a variety of purposes: seeds, leaves, flowers and fibers.
+Almost all parts of the plant are used for a wide variety of purposes: seeds, leaves, flowers and fibers.

 The fibers are used in paper, cosmetics and clothing production.
-Hemp is also used as a light and durable material: e.g. as part of bandages, for the production of ropes and sails.
+Hemp is also used as a light and durable material: for example, as a component of bandages, for the production of ropes and sails.

-While leaves and flowers are used as stimulants, hemp seeds have been very popular as food for many centuries due to their high content of high-quality protein and polyunsaturated fatty acids.
-The seeds contain approx. 22-25% proteins, 35-37% carbohydrates and 30-35% fat; also has a high proportion of fiber, vitamins and minerals.
-When producing hemp seed oil, the hemp seeds contained in the shelled hemp nuts are cold pressed at around 40-60° C. At higher temperatures (“hot pressing”), some of the valuable ingredients would be destroyed.
+While leaves and flowers are used as a luxury item, hemp seeds have been popular as food for many centuries due to their high content of high-quality protein and polyunsaturated fatty acids.
+The seeds contain around 22-25% protein, 35-37% carbohydrates and 30-35% fat; they also contain a high proportion of fiber, vitamins and minerals.
+When producing hemp seed oil, the hemp seeds contained in the peeled hemp nuts are cold-pressed at around 40-60°C. At higher temperatures (“hot pressing”), some of the valuable ingredients would be destroyed.

-Since misunderstandings often arise when it comes to hemp products, it should be explained at this point that a fundamental distinction must be made between the so-called “industrial hemp” varieties and hemp as a medicinal and intoxicant.
-Whether a hemp plant falls under the Narcotics Act depends primarily on the THC (delta-9-tetrahydrocannabiol) content, which is the psychoactive substance in hemp and can be a maximum of 0.2% if a plant is to be classified as industrial hemp.
-Industrial hemp is mainlya about the variety “Cannabis sativa”.
+Since misunderstandings often arise with hemp products, it should be explained at this point that a fundamental distinction must be made between the so-called "industrial hemp" varieties and hemp as a medicine and narcotic.
+Whether a hemp plant falls under the Narcotics Act depends primarily on the THC (delta-9-tetrahydrocannabinol) content, which is the psychoactive substance in hemp and may not exceed 0.2% if a plant is to be classified as industrial hemp.
+Industrial hemp is primarily the "Cannabis sativa" variety.

-important vitamins, minerals and trace elements are also other components of hemp seed oil.
-These include in particular vitamin E, B1 and B2, the minerals phosphorus, potassium, magnesium, calcium and sodium, as well as the trace elements iron, manganese, zinc and small amounts of copper.
+Also important vitamins, minerals and trace elements are other components of hemp seed oil.
+These include vitamin E, B1 and B2, the minerals phosphorus, potassium, magnesium, calcium and sodium, as well as the trace elements iron, manganese, zinc and small amounts of copper.
 The ingredients of hemp seed oil have anti-inflammatory and antioxidant properties, which are particularly attributed to alpha-linolenic acid.

 your shopping basket